samet1qwer/samet1qwer.io/README.md

-Gourmet Restaurant QR Menu 🍽️📱
+🍽️📱 Gourmet Restaurant QR Menu

-A simple web application to digitize restaurant menus.
-Customers can scan a QR code to instantly access and browse the menu on their devices.
+A simple, modern web application designed to digitize restaurant menus.
+Customers can quickly scan a QR code to instantly access and browse the menu on their personal devices, offering a clean, convenient, and hygienic alternative to traditional physical menus.

-Features
+✨ Features

-Category-based menu: Main Courses, Beverages, Desserts

-Detailed menu items: Descriptions and prices for each item
+This application provides a seamless experience for both customers and restaurant staff:

+Category-based Menu: The menu is intuitively organized into clear categories, such as:

+Main Courses

+Beverages

+Desserts

+Detailed Menu Items: Each item includes a detailed description and its price, ensuring customers have all the information they need.

-Admin panel: Easily manage and update menu items
+Intuitive Admin Panel: A secure and user-friendly administrative interface allows staff to easily manage and update menu items in real-time without technical expertise.

-Responsive design: Works on all devices with a modern look
+Responsive Design: The customer-facing menu is built with a modern and clean UI that is fully responsive, ensuring a perfect viewing experience on all devices (smartphones, tablets, and desktops).

-Technologies
+💻 Technologies

-Frontend: React + Tailwind CSS

-Design: Clean and modern U
+The application is built using a modern and powerful stack:

+Frontend
+React: For building a fast, dynamic, and scalable user interface.

+Tailwind CSS: For rapid styling and a clean, utility-first approach to achieving a modern design.

+Design
+Clean and Modern UI: Focuses on accessibility, ease of use, and a premium aesthetic that complements a gourmet dining experience.